 Families who have English as an additional language

-When initially settling a new child into the nursery, we work together with the parents to devise the best induction programme that will help both the child and their parents become confident with the nursery routines and familiar with the staff.
+When initially settling a new child into the nursery, we work together with the parents to devise the best induction programme for helping both the child and their parents become confident with the nursery routines and familiar with the staff.

-Before a child is due to move up a room their key person will take them on settling in visits, slowly building up the amount of time they spend in the room.
-We also have opend days during the year to inform parents about the learning opportunities and routines of the nursery.
+Before a child is due to move up a room their key person will take them on settling-in visits, slowly building up the amount of time they spend in the room.
+We also have open days during the year to inform parents about the learning opportunities and routines of the nursery.

 The nursery operates an open-door policy with regard to discussing any concerns with parents; and we are committed to working together to resolve any problems or worries about a child or the care that they receive.